asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 ### Lacking error-localization

 End-to-end and UI-driven tests cover so much scope that they lack error localization.
 A failing test can cost the organization a significant amount of time to determine whether the failure was indeed a real failure.
-When legitimate failures are caught, even more time is spent finding the code that caused the error and determining where it should be fixed.
+When legitimate failures are caught, additional time is spent finding the code that caused the error and determining where it should be fixed.

 ## The Test Pyramid

-In these organizations I recommend sharing Mike Cohn's [Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html).
+In these organizations, I recommend sharing Mike Cohn's [Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html).
 While it's not perfect (no model is), it is an effective way to show organizations how to structure their test suites to get the most benefit from them.
 The pyramid makes it clear that organizations are spending most of their time and money on the wrong category of tests when they invest heavily in complex automation testing frameworks and end-to-end tests.

 <figure>
     <img class='img-responsive' src='/img/test-pyramid.png' alt='The Test Pyramid' />